-My first novel, NOOKIETOWN, is in bookstores, airports, and on the internets now.
-Take it on vacation.
-Tell your book club peeps.
-Warner Bros. won the TV rights in a bidding war, but you can get it by clicking one of the links on this page.
+My first novel, NOOKIETOWN, is in bookstores, airports, and on the interweb now.
+Read it on your thingy; take it on a trip.
+Tell your married friends, divorced friends, and your book club peeps.
+There was a bidding war over the TV rights, but you can get it this second by clicking one of the links on this page.
+P.S.
+Men love it, too.

 You'll want to buy the book it because it's simultaneously funny, emotionally provocative, racy, and smart--much like yourself.